DhairyaSood/Intern_Insight/docs/REVIEW_SYSTEM_IMPLEMENTATION.md

 # Review System Implementation

 ## Overview
-Complete implementation of the like/dislike/review system for companies and internships with intelligent ML-based pattern learning.
+Implementation of like/dislike/review for companies and internships, including reason-tag driven learning that feeds into dynamic, context-aware matching.

 ## ✅ Completed Features